icaroharry/AEDS/README.md

     ```

 >>> ####3.2.7.value():
   This method sets a value in the field.
-Example:
+Implementation:
  >>
  >